 The Assessment of Performance shall be carried out strictly in accordance with the methods specified in the harmonised standard.

-Where type tests are carried out, they shall be carried out on representative samples.
+Where type tests are carried out, they shall be carried out on representative samples taken under the responsibility of the Notified Body.